 Residential automatic irrigation leads to over watering by hundreds of gallons through “setting and forgetting.”

-- Automatic irrigation could be turned off completely and only used during extended dry spells.
+- Turn off automatic irrigation completely and use them only during extended dry spells.

 - Soil moisture sensors prompt irrigation only when needed.
-Most only cost between $120-$160 and rarely require replacement.
+Most cost between $120 and $160.
+They rarely require replacement.
+Minnesota irrigation systems must have technology that interrupts irrigation when there is sufficient moisture and that the user can adjust.

 To adjust the lawn irrigation frequency, see: